miklevin/MikeLev.in/fasthtml.md

 is always there.
 If you want more, you just go past the defaults and make it as powerful as you like.

-This and more I answer here and throughout the website, but a lot of folks are here to understand how FastHTML is something different from FastAPI.
-Even the LLMs don't get it.
+I'll address these questions and more throughout the site, but I know many of you are here because you're trying to understand what makes FastHTML different from FastAPI.
+It's a common source of confusion - even Large Language Models struggle to tell them apart!

 ### Building from Flask's Foundation